Fed's George advocates putting a community banker on Fed board

 WASHINGTON, May 21 Reuters) - The U.S. Federal Reserve would be stronger if one of the currently empty seats on its board were filled by someone with experience in community banking, a top official at the central bank said on Wednesday.

-Kansas City Federal Reserve Bank President Esther George said one of the Fed's strengths is that its decentralized structure keeps it close to banks far from Wall Street.
-The Fed has branches across the country whose presidents rotate into voting positions on the central bank's policy-making committee.
+Kansas City Federal Reserve Bank President Esther George said one of the Fed's strengths is that it's decentralized structure keeps it close to banks far from Wall Street.
+The Fed has branches across the country whose presidents rotate into the central bank's policy-making committee.

-"The Federal Reserve Board would be strengthened by having someone with community banking or community banking supervision experience to fill one of its current openings," George said in a speech to the Exchequer Club.
+"The Federal Reserve Board would be strengthened by having someone with community banking or community banking supervision experience to fill one of its current openings," George said in prepared remarks for a speech at The Exchequer Club.

 Sources told Reuters last month the White House is currently weighing candidates for the board with community banking backgrounds, including Diana Preston, a lawyer who recently left a post at the American Bankers Association (ABA), which represents many small banks.